#1 of 17 Places to Visit in Sringeri

 #2 of 17 Places to Visit in Sringeri

-At a distance of 1 Km from Sringeri Bus Stand, Sri Vidyashankara Temple is situated inside the Sharada Peetham Complex in Sringeri.
+At a distance of 1 km from Sringeri Bus Stand, Sri Vidyashankara Temple is a Hindu temple situated inside the Sharada Peetham Complex in Sringeri.
 It is one of thefamous temples to visit as part of Sringeri tour packages.

-It was built in the memory of Guru Vidyashankara with the aid of the Vijayanagar rulers in 14th century.
+Sri Vidyashankara Temple was built in the memory of Guru Vidyashankara with the aid of the Vijayanagar rulers in the 14th century.
 The temple houses ruby images of Venugopala and Srinivasa and a Nandi made out of a large pearl.
 Several inscriptions in the temple describe contributions made by the Vijayanagar rulers.
 It is one of the best pilgrimage places to visit in Sringeri.

 The Vidyashankara temple is a unique monument built combining Hoysala and Dravidian architectural styles.
 Built with golden-colored stone, the temple sits on a low platform in the middle of the large paved area.
-The mandapam is remarkable for its 12 zodiac pillars, known as Rasikambhas.
-The pillars are placed so that the early morning sun falls on a different one during each solar month.
-Each pillar bears a design of an animal.
-The exterior of the temple is richly ornamented with .....
+The mandapam is remarkable for its 12 zodiac .....

 #3 of 17 Places to Visit in Sringeri

 With a height of about 40 feet, this waterfall is located in serene surroundings with dense forest all around.
-There is a motorable road available to reach the falls and vehicles can be hired from Kigga (there are several autos as well plying between Kigga and Sirimane).
-A little walk is required from the parking place to reach the falls through well laid steps.
+There is a motorable road available to reach the falls and vehicles can be hired from Kigga.
+A little walk is required from the parking place to reach the falls through well-laid steps.

 It is possible to get right to the bottom of the falls and enjoy the force (however, this may not be possible when the water force is heavy during monsoons).
 The falls are wide and can accommodate more crowds at the bottom.
 This is a good place to visit throughout the year.
-This is very safe place to swim & play in the water.
+This is a very safe .....

 #4 of 17 Places to Visit in Sringeri

 At a distance of 26 km from Sringeri, 31 km from Thirthahalli, 55 km from Udupi, 62 km from Kundapura, 77 km from Kudremukh, 94 km from Shimoga, 112 km from Mangalore, 342 km from Bangalore, Agumbe is a small hill town located in the Shimoga district of Karnataka, India.
-Nestled in the thickly forested Malnadu region of the Western Ghats, it is one of the most mesmerizing offbeat hills stations in South India and among the most famous places to visit near Mangalore.
+Nestled in the thickly forested Malnadu region of the Western Ghats, it is one of the most mesmerizing offbeat hill stations in Karnataka, and among the most famous places to visit near Mangalore.

 Situated at an altitude of over 2100 feet, the scenic village of Agumbe lies in the Western Ghats belt with some of the last remaining lowland rainforests.
-The place is nicknamed as 'The Cherrapunji of the South' as it receives the heaviest rainfall in the southern part which makes it a perfect home to some of the scenic waterfalls, dense forests, and rivers.
-It is also called Hasiru Honnu means green gold as it is home to several rare species of medicinal plants like Garcinia, Myristica, Listsaea, Diospyros, .....
+The place is nicknamed 'The Cherrapunji of the South' as it receives the heaviest rainfall in the southern part which makes it a perfect home to some of the scenic waterfalls, dense forests, and rivers.
+It is also called Hasiru Honnu means green gold as it is home to .....

 Distance (From Sringeri): 26 Kms